Passenger railroad car: Combine

 A combine is a car that combines features of a head-end and a regular passenger car.
 The most common combination is that of a coach and a baggage car, but the combination of coach and post office car was also common.
-Combines were used most frequently on branch lines and short line railroads where there wasn't necessarily enough traffic to economically justify single-purpose cars.
-As lightweight cars began to appear on railroads, passenger cars more frequently combined features of two or more car types on one car, and the classic heavyweight combine fell out of use.
+Combines were used most frequently on branch lines and short line railroads where there wasn't necessarily enough traffic to justify single-purpose cars economically.
+As lightweight cars began to appear on railroads, passenger cars increasingly combined features of two or more car types into a single car, and the classic heavyweight combine fell out of use.